Punjab Engineering College: Cultural and Technical festivals

+PECFEST

-PEST is the annual cultural and technical fest of PEC Chandigarh.
+PECFEST is the annual cultural and technical fest of PEC Chandigarh.
 The festival started as a cultural event in 2003.
+It usually runs for three days in the month of November.

-In 2014, PEST merged with VYOM (the technical fest of PEC) and consequently, now acts as an umbrella festival for both cultural and technical events and competitions.
+In 2014, PECFEST merged with VYOM (the technical fest of PEC) and consequently, now acts as an umbrella festival for both cultural and technical events and competitions.
+The fest has seen various musical and cultural acts perform on the final day, such as Javed Ali, Sukhwinder Singh, Sunidhi Chauhan and Asees Kaur.

 VYOM

 Vyom (earlier known as Technique before being renamed in 2011) was the university's annual technical festival that ran from 2008 to 2014.
-It was discontinued in 2015 and the technical events are now conducted as part of Pest.
+It was discontinued in 2015 and the technical events are now conducted as part of PECFEST.